What Causes a Furnace to Blow Cold Air?

 There are several possible causes of a furnace blowing cold air, so it can be hard to give advice without gathering further information.

-However, below are some common causes that will cause your furnace to blow cold air.
+However, below are some common causes that will cause your heating system to blow cold air.

-If you have your thermostat set to ON, the blower in the furnace will blow air continuously even when the burners aren’t warming the air, causing cool air to come out of your registers.
+If you have your thermostat set to ON instead of set to AUTO, the furnace blower will blow air continuously even when the burners aren’t warming the air, causing cool air to come out of your registers.

 By setting your thermostat to AUTO, the blower will only blow air when the furnace is heating.
 Some people choose to leave their thermostat on the ON position as it helps filter air throughout the house.